 - Creating a backlog of work to process asynchronously

 - Passing messages between different parts of a distributed application

-- Python 2.7, or 3.5 or later is required to use this package.
+- Python 3.6 or later is required to use this package.

 - You must have an Azure subscription and an Azure storage account to use this package.